madhuakula/kubernetes-goat/guide/docs/index.md

 ## ☸️ Scenarios

-**Kubernetes Goat*- has more than 20 scenarios covering attacks, defenses, best practices, tools, and others.
+**Kubernetes Goat** has more than 20 scenarios covering attacks, defenses, best practices, tools, and others.
 We are keep updating and working on more and more scenarios, also please feel free to contribute and spread the word 🙌

 1. [Sensitive keys in codebases](scenarios/scenario-1/index.md)
 2. [DIND (docker-in-docker) exploitation](scenarios/scenario-2/index.md)